* Easily reachable from United States and Europe *

 We are booking the best surf instructors of the island for this camp and is renting enough boards of all sizes for everyone to use.
 You’re gonna have to get out of bed early but as soon as you sit out in the perfectly clear, warm water in the morning sun, looking at the picture perfect beach and Caribbean Island in front of you, you will understand why

 With the expert guidance of our local instructors, you will quickly learn the basics and manage to stand up and ride the waves before the week is over.
+At the last day, we will host a friendly surf competition where you can try to win the legendary Golden Croissant in the categories Best Wave, Best Crash, Best Trick and Best Costume.

 “Sitting at the airport in Miami waiting for my flight to board shortly, and my head is filled with the memories of experiences this past week, on and off the mat.
 I can’t express in words how amazing it was to share time with all of you.
 This has been the best time of my life and I look forward to meeting again somewhere to continue the friendships we’ve made.
 Christian Graugart, you know how to change lives.”